isaacs-12/FruitBox/ReadMe.md

 # FruitBox - AI-Powered Grid Puzzle Solver

-FruitBox is an intelligent automation system that solves grid-based puzzles by combining computer vision, machine learning, and automated clicking.
-The project specifically targets games where players must find rectangles of digits that sum to 10.
+FruitBoxAI is an intelligent automation system that solves grid-based puzzles by combining computer vision, machine learning, and automated clicking.
+The project specifically targets games where players must find rectangles of digits that sum to 10 (e.g. in the original FruitBox game).
+Although this is most interestingly an AI application, it started as a more heuristic solution.
+The OCR is optimized for speed (on the order of ms for parsing an entire board), and the heuristic method still performs exceptionally well (over ~600 games, it peaked at a score of 135).
+The AI models are significantly better, consistently scoring in the high 130s to low 140s, with much higher potential.

 ## 🎯 Project Overview